-Fair Housing Issues (in order of priority) Contributing Factors Goals Meaningful Actions Targets and Timeframe of air quality, and the promotion of public facilities, food access, safe and sanitary homes and physical activity (adopt Element by June 2023).
+Fair Housing Issues (in order of priority) Contributing Factors Goals Meaningful Actions Targets and Timeframe 3.
+Racial equity/ hias in the City Public/Private discrimination Addross systemic 2a.
+Evaming the City's current policies and engage the of air quality, and the promotion of public facilities, food access, safe and sanitary homes and physical activity (adopt Element by June 2023).
 3. Racial equity/ bias in the City practices and procedures.
 In 2020, the City Council approved a draft Race and Equity Framework focuses on racial equity through thoughtful review of City practices and procedures such as budget and finance, employee conduct, ethics, hiring and promotion practices, training, and other policies and standards.
 While Most respondents indicated a good quality of life, some findings point to differing levels of satisfaction related to inclusivity, bias, and discrimination.
 Public/Private discrimination Policing and criminalization Lack of accessible forums Lack of private investments in specific neighborhoods Lack of public investments in specific neighborhoods, including services or amenities Address systemic racism and bias in the policies and practices of municipal government.
 3a.
 Examine the City's current policies and engage the community on various aspects of race and equity as part of an evolving effort to address systemic racism and bias in the policies and practices of municipal government.
-3b Adopt a policy that new housing developments must implement an Affirmative Fair Housing Marketing Plan, a plan that describes specific steps that will be taken by developers to ensure that renters and buyers who are unlikely to apply for housing opportunities available in new housing developments.
+3b Adopt a policy that new housing developments must implement an Affirmative Fair Housing Marketing Plan, a plan that describes specific steps that will be taken by developers to ensure that renters and buyers who are unlikely to apply for housing without special outreach have equal access to housing opportunities available in new housing developments.
 3a.
 Implement the City's Race and Equity Framework and continue to convene the Diversity Coalition Committee to examine the City's current policies and engage the community on various aspects of race and equity as part of an evolving effort to address systemic racism and bias in the policies and practices of municipal government.
 Fund and implement the Diversity Coalition Committee's (DCC) approved projects including outreach at City events, race and equity training for staff, affordable housing, and economic development programs.
-Implement programs and outreach that target residents and neighborhood in geographic areas of higher need or lower income.
+Implement programs and outreach that target residents and neighborhoods in geographic areas of higher need or lower income.
 Work with the DCC to establish an inclusive community engagement program.
 As part of the program establish policies and practices that address identified barriers to participation.
 (Convene the DDC monthly.
 Provide an annual update on DDC actions and results.
-Initiate work on outreach program by June 2023 and adopt a community engagement program by June 2023.
+Initiate work on outreach program by June 2023 and adopt a community engagement program by December 2023.
 Ongoing, with annual updates).
 3b.
 Create and adopt the Affirmative Fair Housing Marketing Plan and policy by December 2022.
-Advertise and promote City's Affirmative Fair Housing Marketing Plan through the City website, the Diversity Coalition Committee, workshops,
+Advertise and promote City's Affirmative Fair